Guarantees for Real Robotic Systems: Unifying Formal Controller Synthesis and Reachset-Conformant Identification: Introduction

-Model errors can be mainly divided in two ways: stochastic bounds vs. set bounds, and frequency-domain vs. time domain uncertainties.
-A discussion on frequency-domain uncertainties for robust control can be found in \cite{Douma2005}.
-Stochastic aspects of model errors are treated in large detail in \cite{Ljung1999}.
-In \cite{Santolaria2013}, the stochastic uncertainty of the parameters of robot kinematics is identified through Monte-Carlo sampling.
+Uncertainties can be generally categorized as stochastic and set-based uncertainties formulated in the frequency or time domain \cite{VanDenHof1995}.
+A discussion of uncertainties in the frequency domain for robust control can be found in \cite{Douma2005}.
+Stochastic aspects of model uncertainty are treated in large detail in \cite{Ljung1999}.
+For instance, in \cite{Santolaria2013}, the stochastic uncertainty of robot kinematics is identified through Monte Carlo sampling.
+Since we focus on providing guarantees, we will discuss set-based uncertainties in the time domain.